Connect to the LED

 Test the connection with the Brick Viewer

-The is a great companion to work the Tinkerforge devices.
+The Brick Viewer software is a great companion to work the Tinkerforge devices.
 The software allows us to test each device's functionality using a simple graphical user interface (GUI) and check whether we can connect to the master brick at all.
 It is a good idea to first test the connection in the Brick Viewer to make sure everything is set up properly before we jump into the code.

 Establish the connection